Trump Hits China With Tariffs On $50 Billion Of Goods; China Says It Will Retaliate

 China buys some $14 billion in U.S.-produced soybeans every year — nearly a third of the American crop.

-On Friday, Chinese foreign ministry spokesman Geng Shuang said China will act quickly to "take necessary measures to defend our legitimate rights and interests."
+Chinese foreign ministry spokesman Geng Shuang said China will act quickly to "take necessary measures to defend our legitimate rights and interests."

+The Chinese commerce ministry issued a statement on Friday accusing the U.S. of being fickle and short-sighted, and warning that a trade war between the two economic giants would have global repercussions.

+In an impromptu session with reporters outside the White House on Friday morning, Trump said acknowledged that China might not be happy with the move, adding that his administration is imposing the tariffs "because we have to, because we've been treated very unfairly."

 It's the latest round of tariffs imposed by the Trump administration, which hit U.S. allies Mexico, Canada and the European Union with a round of taxes on steel and aluminum imports in May.
 Trump cited the interests of national security as the motivation behind that move.